Minnesota: Industry and commerce

 Minnesota's earliest industries were fur trading and agriculture.
 Minneapolis grew around the flour mills powered by St. Anthony Falls.
 Although less than 1% of the population is now employed in the agricultural sector, it remains a major part of the state's economy, ranking sixth in the nation in the value of products sold.
-The state is the nation's largest producer of sugar beets, sweet corn, and peas for processing, and farm-raised turkeys.
+The state is the nation's largest producer of sugar beets, sweet corn, peas for processing, and farm-raised turkeys.
 Minnesota is also a large producer of corn and soybeans, and has the most food cooperatives per capita in the United States.
 Forestry remains strong, including logging, pulpwood processing and paper production, and forest products manufacturing.
 Minnesota was famous for its soft-ore mines, which produced a significant portion of the world's iron ore for more than a century.
 Although the high-grade ore is now depleted, taconite mining continues, using processes developed locally to save the industry.
 In 2016 the state produced 60% of the country's usable iron ore.
 The mining boom created the port of Duluth, which continues to be important for shipping ore, coal, and agricultural products.
 The manufacturing sector now includes technology and biomedical firms, in addition to the older food processors and heavy industry.
 The nation's first indoor shopping mall was Edina's Southdale Center, and its largest is Bloomington's Mall of America.

-Minnesota is one of 45 U.S. states with its own lottery; its games include multi-jurisdiction draws, in-house draws, and other games.
+Minnesota is one of 45 U.S. states with its own lottery; its games include multi-jurisdiction draws and in-house draws.

+Largest employers

+As of 2025, Minnesota's largest employers were:

 Energy use and production

 Minnesota produces ethanol fuel and is the first to mandate its use, a 10% mix (E10).
 In 2019 there were more than 411 service stations supplying E85 fuel, comprising 85% ethanol and 15% gasoline.
 A 2% biodiesel blend has been required in diesel fuel since 2005.
 Minnesota is ranked in the top ten for wind energy production.
 The state gets nearly one-fifth of all its electrical energy from wind.

 Xcel Energy is the state's largest utility and is headquartered in the state; it is one of five investor-owned utilities.
 There are also a number of municipal utilities.
+There are also 44 electric distribution cooperatives serving retail electric consumers throughout the state.